bonghe/ai2048/README.md

 ## How to play

-You can use it on the this page.
+You can play it on the this page.
 * [boundaryh/ai2048](https://boundaryh.github.io/ai2048/index.html)

-It is recommended to use it on Google Chrome.
+It is recommended to play it on Google Chrome.

 ## Why so smart
 This game has a deep learning model running by Tensorflow.js to decide where and what the new number is.